libera-csharp/SpikeLite/README.md

 SpikeLite - FreeNode ##csharp's IRC bot
 =============

 This readme provides a basic set of information about SpikeLite.
-We're working on moving our Wiki pages to Github, but for now more can be found at http://wiki.freenode-csharp.net/wiki/.

 SpikeLite is MIT licensed.

 Getting Started:
 ------------